 The California Animal Health and Food Safety Laboratory (CAHFS), School of Veterinary Medicine, University of California, Davis, offers a residency program in Avian Diagnostics and Production Medicine located at the Turlock Branch laboratory.
-Minimum qualifications include graduation from an accredited school of veterinary medicine and a one-year internship or equivalent experience.
+Minimum qualifications include a Doctor of Veterinary Medicine (DVM) is required and one year of internship or equivalent experience is preferred.
 The selection of residents is competitive and is based on academic achievement, career objectives, letters of recommendations and pertinent experience.
-The CAHFS is composed of a central reference lab located in Davis and branch laboratories in Turlock, Tulare and San Bernardino.
+CAHFS is composed of a central reference lab located in Davis and branch laboratories in Turlock, Tulare and San Bernardino.
 Travel between branches and temporary reassignment to the central lab in Davis for more in-depth study in specific areas may be necessary.